Polymer Bianchi-I with polymer matter: Summary

 We have presented here a model of polymer quantization of a homogeneous but anisotropic Bianchi-I universe coupled to a polymer quantized massless scalar field.
 We use a pressureless dust field as an internal clock, and study the resultant effective dynamics obtained by taking the expectation value of the Hamiltonian operator in a semi-classical Gaussian state.
 This presents a complete (effective) quantization of both the gravity and the matter sectors, extending the results first obtained in the FLRW case \cite{Zulfiqar:2025aef} to an anisotropic universe.

 We found that for a consistent polymer quantization of the anisotropies, we first have to polymerize the volume variable, compute an effective (volume) background, and then polymerize the anisotropies on that background (similar to what is done for the scalar field).
 This is because, in the Misner variables considered here, the anisotropy momenta are densities and not scalars.
 Whereas, to perform a polymer quantization, we have to consider variables constructed by exponentiating the momenta which requires them to be scalars.
-An alternate possibility would be to transform these momenta to scalars, however, as it turns out, such a transformation is non-canonical and produces a complicated Hamiltonian.
-We leave the quantization of that Hamiltonian to future studies.
+A related study of a Bianchi-I \emph{like} model where all gravitational momenta are scalars is currently under preparation \cite{Aleena-prep}.